 A Custodial Back-up Plan allows families to decide who will care for minor children in the event of a caregiver's illness, death or incapacity.
-In the Chicago area, the Center for Law and Social Work provides low cost legal and social services to assist the families in this planning.
+In the Chicago area, the Greenlight Family Services provides low cost legal and social services to assist the families in this planning.
 In other areas of the state, local Area Agencies on Aging can recommend local service providers.
 Types of back up planning include Standby Adoption, Standby Guardianship and Short-term Guardianship

 Temporary Assistance to Needy Families (TANF)